Getting Ready for Your Wedding

 Also, you should avoid being the last person to have your hair and makeup done on your wedding day.
 Although some hair stylists and makeup professionals recommend that you go last, there are several benefits to being in the "middle of the pack" in terms of getting beautiful.

-First, if I arrive earlier than scheduled, when I photograph you hanging out with your bridesmaids, you'll be looking your best and you'll be more likely to appreciate your photographs.
-Second, if for whatever reason the hair and makeup folks are running late, with your hair and makeup done, you can start to get dressed even if your bridesmaids aren't all yet ready.
+First, if I arrive earlier than scheduled, when I photograph you hanging out with your attendants, you'll be looking your best and you'll be more likely to appreciate your photographs.
+Second, if for whatever reason the hair and makeup folks are running late, with your hair and makeup done, you can start to get dressed even if your attendants aren't all yet ready.

 Wedding Detail Photos

-To help me make the best use of my time, please gather the wedding shoes, the rings (engagement ring, bride's band, groom's band), your wedding invitation, the local newspaper, any special jewelry, and any other details that you want photographed and set them aside in one area of the bride's room.
+To help me make the best use of my time, please gather the wedding shoes, the rings (engagement rings, wedding bands), your wedding invitation, the local newspaper, any special jewelry, and any other details that you want photographed and set them aside in one area of the room.
 It's ideal if you can assemble this "stack of stuff" sometime before my scheduled arrival.

 Wedding Dress Hangers